-Scope of Duties of Risk Management Committee are as follows:
+The scope of Duties of the Risk Management Committee are as follows:

-Risk Management Committee has the scope of duties as being assigned by the Board of Directors as follows:
+The Risk Management Committee has the scope of duties as assigned by the Board of Directors as follows:

-- Assessing and presenting risk management policy and framework to the Board of Directors for approval. - Examining and agreeing on risk appetite (acceptable risk levels), and present to the Board of Directors. - Continuously monitoring development activities and compliance actions according to the policies and the risk management framework so the company's group will have a risk management system that is uniformly effective throughout the organization to ensure that such policies continue to be observed. - 4.
-Assessing risk identification and assessment procedures, reporting on significant risk
+- 1. For approval, assess and present risk management policy and framework to the Board of Directors. - 2.
+Examining and agreeing on risk appetite (acceptable risk levels), and presenting to the Board of Directors. - 3.
+Continuously monitor development activities and compliance actions according to the policies and the risk management framework so the company's group will have a risk management system that is uniformly effective throughout the organization to ensure that such policies continue to be observed. - 4.
+Assessing risk identification and assessment procedures, reporting on significant risk management activities, and enforcing procedures to ensure that the organi zation has sufficient and appropriate systems.

-- management activities and enforce procedures to ensure that the organization has sufficient and appropriate risk management systems in place. - 5.
-Coordinating with the Audit Committee about significant risk factors and having the Internal Audit Unit to review that the risk management system of the company's group is appropriate to the exposure, being adapted as needed and adopted throughout the organization. - Continually reporting to the Board of Directors on significant risks and risk management solutions. - Executing other activities that pertain to risks management as assigned by the Board of Directors.
+- 5. Coordinating with the Audit Committee about significant risk factors and having the Internal Audit Unit review that the risk management system of the company's group is appropriate to the exposure, being adapted as needed and adopted throughout the organization. - 6.
+Continually reporting to the Board of Directors on significant risks and risk management solutions. - Executing other activities that pertain to risk management as assigned by the Board of Directors.